sacres/thevoxfox/docs/msync.md

 ## TheVoxFox Usage: !msync

-TheVoxFox accepts a small range of arguments that you can use to retrieve modulesync version statues or generate reports.
+TheVoxFox accepts a small range of arguments that you can use to retrieve modulesync version states or generate reports.

 Learn more about modulesync [here](https://github.com/voxpupuli/modulesync_config)